-This Air Test was designed to show you quickly how your Discriminate Mode works.
+This air test is designed to quickly show you how your discriminate mode works.
 Each machine may be a little different from all of the others, so you may want to take some time and try different targets to find responses of your machine.
 At a later date, you may want to build a test garden to test your detector in the field.